bc913/opengl_notes/doc/Objects.md

 - **Loosely-packed VBO**: A VBO can hold multiple different types of vertex data at the same time.
 However, these different set of datas should be marked (indexed) properly to let VAO (eventually Vertex Shader) know.
 This type of packed VBO(s) is called `Loosely-packed VBO(s)`.
 Another way of implying this is: `Multiple vertex attributes exist for each vertex and each attribute is accessible with different pointers and appropriate indexing.`

 > This is not a part of an official or community accepted terminology.
-I have just throw it away :)
+I've made this up :)

-In order to pack different types of vertex data into one VBO, `glVertexAttribPointer()` and `glEnableVertexAttribArray()` should be called with proper arguments especially `index` and `stride` to avoid overlap between different vertex data types.
+In order to pack different types of vertex data into one VBO, `glVertexAttribPointer()` and `glEnableVertexAttribArray()` should be called with proper arguments especially for `index` and `stride` to avoid overlap between different vertex data types.

 <p align="center">
   <img width="676" height="181" src="images/objects/LooselyPackedVertexAttrib.PNG">